Atreyu Trading Disclaimers and Disclosures

 What types of information will I need to provide?

-For an institutional account to be opened, Atreyu Group is required to record and verify:
+For an institutional account to be opened, Atreyu Trading is required to record and verify:

 The name(s) of the person(s) authorized to conduct business on behalf of your organization;

 Whether or not your organization intends to have associates trade with our equity desk.
 If your organization does intend to have associates trade with our equity desk, we will need a trading authorization listing those associates and signed by a party authorized to conduct business on behalf of your organization.
 For your convenience, we have developed fill-in-the blank forms that, if filled in completely and accurately, will satisfy the above requirements.
 When filling out the form, if any of the specified terms do not apply, please make the necessary changes so that all the information will reflect your organization appropriately, or contact us for help customizing a version that satisfies our requirements and better addresses your organization’s structure;

 A corporation, partnership, trust or other legal entity must also provide information about its principal place of business and local office(s) with which we have a business relationship, as noted within one of the following documents: certified articles of incorporation, government-issued business license, LLC agreement(s), and partnership or trust agreement(s) as applicable to the organization of the firm.